You are here

 - 4. Potential Usefulness to Society and Professional Promise

 For more information, please contact the Dean of Students Office, Kehr Union, 389-4064.

-A listing of campus honor societies is found at Student Organizations.
+CGA approved honor societies can be found on HuskySync.
 Membership requirements and policies governing these societies vary.
 The Director of Kehr Union, 570-389-4346, has more specific information.